textileio/go-textile/README.md

 go install ./vendor/github.com/asticode/go-astilectron-bundler/astilectron-bundler
 ```

-Change into the desktop folder and build the app:
+Change into the `tray` folder and build the app:

 ```
-cd desktop
+cd tray
 astilectron-bundler -v
 ```

-Double-click the built app in `desktop/output/{darwin,linux,windows}-amd64`, or run it directly:
+Double-click the built app in `tray/output/{darwin,linux,windows}-amd64`, or run it directly:

 ```
 go run *.go